Atoning Alabama is a FREE workshop series educating you on the parole and pardon hearing process in Alabama.

-Atoning Alabama is a workshop series educating you on the parole and pardon hearing process in Alabama.
-Learn how to support incarcerated loved ones during hearings and navigate the complex parole and pardon systems.
+Learn how to support incarcerated loved ones during their parole hearings and self-advocate in pardon hearings.
 The workshops are strictly educational and do not provide legal services.
 We aim to make the process transparent, promote successful re-entry, and empower you through education.

 There is no other workshop like this in the state - here’s what you’ll learn!

 Our legal team has firsthand experience with the Parole and Pardons process and can answer questions you may have.
+The workshop is stricly educational and does not provide legal services.
+This is free for the whole community and does not require any materials.
+Just bring yourself.

 Upcoming workshops